Mark70117/P5-1--NeighborhoodMapProject/README.md

 the venue.
 The details and quantity of that further information depend on the results from the Foursquare API, but can include: a category, street address, URL, and phone number.

+## Info Window

+The information from the Star Marker Description is also presented in a google maps infowindow when a marker is clicked.

+Of the two schools of thought, the allow multiple infowindows to be visible at the same time was chosen.
+The info window corresponding to the current Star Marker will be atop any other open infowindows.

+If during a search, a marker becomes hidden, any open infowindow it had, will also be closed.
+This prevents info window from appearing on screen without a obviously associated marker.

 ## List View

 The List View is a list of all the markers listed by venue name.
 Clicking on a venue name in the list view results in a similar response to clicking on a marker.

 ## Search Box

 There are sort may places nearby is is hard to see the forest from the trees.
 The Search box can be used to search for a venue name.
 As each character is typed, the marker and list of venues is filters to show only those with the typed search string as part of their name.